chrisstef/defi-staking/README.md

 For the above interactions with the blockchain, we created 3 smart contracts namely:

-- `RWD` : A reward token (RWD), which is being airdropped to the staking addresses.
+- `RWD` : A reward token(RWD), which is being airdropped to the staking addresses.

-- `Tether` : A mock Tether stablecoin (mUSDT), which will be used for staking and trigger the above functionality.
+- `Tether` : A mock Tether stablecoin(mUSDT), which will be used for staking and trigger the above functionality.

 - `DecentralBank` : DecentralBank which serves as a decentralized bank, where both tokens

    have been initially transfered and will use upgraded logic to handle the operations.

+The total supply of `RWD` and `mUSDT` is 1M tokens and they are located in the `Decentralbank` address.